 Oh, Jeff Sessions hadn't recused himself from Uranium One.

-He got the ball rolling with Clinton Cash, the New York Times bestseller, the untold story of how how and why foreign governments and businesses help make Bill and Hillary rich.
+Here to weigh in on the status of all of this, Peter Schweitzer, he got the ball rolling with Clinton Cash, the New York Times bestseller, the untold story of how and why foreign governments and businesses helped make Bill and Hillary rich.

-Look, uh, you and I talked in January of last year, January 2017, before uh Donald Trump was inaugurated and the issue of uh you know alleged Russian collusion came up, and and my view was investigate all of it.
+Look, you and I talked in January of last year, January 2017, before Donald Trump was inaugurated and the issue of alleged Russian collusion came up.

-Investigate the stuff on the r on the Trump side of the roster, look at the Clinton stuff, and what we've done now a year later is there's been a thorough investigation of the Trump side.
+And what we've done now a year later is there's been a thorough investigation of the Trump side.

-There's there's really nothing there.
+There's really nothing there.

-Um, but there's been very little official investigation of the Clinton side of the ledger.
+But there's been very little official investigation of the Clinton side of the ledger.

-We know that the FBI five field offices have investigated.
+We know that the FBI, five field offices have investigated.

-Uh they were uh turned down uh with that request.
+They were turned down with that request.

-Uh and yet the Clinton side has not been investigated.
+And yet the Clinton side has not been investigated.

 And I think from the beginning, what we wanted is consistency and looking at all the facts.